-\item In DSCS I, the value of $(d_M,m)$ and the $h_i$ values in the public key must be changed for each insertion or deletion (a modification requires changing only the value of $d_M$), whereas only the value of $(d_{\tilde{M}},\tilde{m})$ needs to be changed in DPDP I. However, if the server keeps a local copy of the public key (an ordered list containing $h_i$ values for $i\in [1,m]$), then small changes are required at the server side.
+\item In DSCS I, the values of $d_M$, $m$ and $h_i$ in the public key must be changed for each insertion or deletion (a modification requires changing only the value of $d_M$), whereas only the values of $d_{\tilde{M}}$ and $\tilde{m}$ need to be changed in DPDP I. However, if the server keeps a local copy of the public key (an ordered list containing $h_i$ values for $i\in [1,m]$), then small changes are required at the server side.
 The server inserts the new $h$ value (sent by the client) in $(i+1)$-th position in the list (for insertion) or discards the $i$-th $h$ value (for deletion).

 \end{enumerate}